-The "freshman 15" and "sophomore 10" are phenomenon that seems to plague community college students on every campus.
-Gaining weight often arrives hand-in-hand with the start of the school year, especially during the first years
+The "freshman 15" and "sophomore 10" are a phenomenon that seems to plague community college students on every campus.
+Gaining weight often arrives hand-in-hand with the start of the school year, especially during the first years of college.

 To combat issues related to obesity, excess weight, and poor lifestyle habits, community colleges across the country are providing students with weight loss support.
 Through these programs, perhaps the freshman 15 may become a phenomenon of the yesteryears!

 Free Community College Weight Loss Programs